Pogromca-SCP/PluginCommands/README.md

     void LoadPlugin()
     {
         // Initialize plugin here.
-        // NOTE: Your plugin can be already loaded when this method is called.
+        // NOTE: Your plugin may be already loaded when this method is called.
     }

     [PluginUnload]
     void UnloadPlugin()
     {
         // Cleanup plugin resources here.
-        // NOTE: Your plugin can be already unloaded when this method is called.
+        // NOTE: Your plugin may be already unloaded when this method is called.
     }
 }
 ```